kdandy/SubSentry/README.md

-# 🚀 AI-Powered Subdomain Takeover Detector
+# 🚀 Automated Subdomain Takeover Detector

 ## 🔍 Overview
 This tool automates the detection of vulnerable subdomains that can be taken over using AI-driven analysis.
 It performs subdomain enumeration, CNAME checking, WHOIS lookup, Cloudflare protection analysis, and uses machine learning to predict potential takeovers.